 A thick lawn is full of healthy grass plants that have not only spread their roots in the soil but is also full of bushy grass plants.
 Think of it like this; take a thousand bushes and stick them together and you won’t see any soil, just bush.
 Now take a thousand trees and stick them together and you’ll always see lots of ground underneath.
 Trees are tall and thinnish whilst bushes are short and well, bushy!
 We want our grass to be bushy.
 And as any gardener knows if you want a bushy bush, you prune it.

 Mow Little and Often for a Fuller Looking Lawn

-In effect you’re pruning the lawn at the top.
+In effect you’re pruning the lawn at the top when you mow.
 Keep cutting the top off (no more than one third at a time) by regular mowing forces the grass to tiller more and grow sideways.
-So, mow little and often.
+So, mow little and often for a bushy lawn.

 See Mowing the Lawn